umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Working-With-Visual-Studio/index.md

 Anything that is used within Umbraco like plugins and configuration should by default be placed in the `*.Web` project.
 Here is a list of other elements that you want to place in the Website project:

-* Website assets like css, javascript and related images
+* Website assets like css, JavaScript and related images
 * Views, Partial Views and Partial View Macros
 * Configuration (web.config and all the Umbraco specific or related config files in ~/Config/)
 * Usercontrol ascx-files